 What is conspicuously absent from the evidence is any archaeological trace of the complex cereal-based agriculture typical of Taiwan.
 The picture is diverse, suggesting continued foraging, vegeculture, and sago starch extraction.
-Hence the concept that the maritime Austronesians reverted to a type of subsistence based on fishing, trading, possibly raiding and exchange of prestige goods.
+Hence the concept that the subsistence base of maritime Austronesians relied on fishing, trading, possibly raiding and exchange of prestige goods.
 With their advanced sailing technology, they were well-placed to carry high-value goods from one exchange site to another.
-Their encounter with the Melanesian populations in Eastern Indonesia is certainly responsible for their adoption of vegeculture and domestic animals, but they were willing to drop and re-adopt these according to the circumstances of individual cultures they encountered.
+In this case, it was the encounter with the Melanesian populations in Eastern Indonesia is certainly responsible for their adoption of vegeculture and possibly the dog3, but they were willing to drop and re-adopt these according to the circumstances of individual cultures they encountered.